Fujifilm X100: Reception

 The X100V is a well received camera, being praised for its updated sensor that offers good noise performance and fast readout as well as its highly tunable JPEG engine that reduces noise very well producing good detail.
-It was also praised for its 4k recording feature, a first for the series.
+It was also praised for its 4K recording feature, a first for the series.
 Digital Photography Review gave it a score of 86% and a gold award, calling it "the most capable prime-lens compact camera, ever".
+The current price of the Fuji X100V has sky rocketed in value on some sites being $1879 when it was originally released at $1000.

+Fujifilm X100VI

+The Fujifilm X100VI (Roman Numeral "Sixth") was announced on 20 February 2024 at a MSRP of $1,599.95 USD.
+It was first available to purchase in late March.
+A limited edition model was made with a MSRP of $1,999.99 USD and a limited number produced at 1,934 units.

+Fujifilm moved production of the camera to China in order to produce more units.
+In June 2025, in response to uncertainty over high United States tariffs on Chinese-made goods, Fujifilm began producing the X100VI in Japan for the US market.